zaykoK/hydrus-react/README.md

  - [NodeJS](https://nodejs.dev)

 ## Running the app (online version)
-There is an online version available throught the link [https://hydrus-react.vercel.app](https://hydrus-react.vercel.app) It should be always up to date with current git version.
+There is an online version available through the link [https://hydrus-react.vercel.app](https://hydrus-react.vercel.app) It should be always up to date with current git version.

 ## Running the app (development mode)